Dan12-a/spoken_multi_handwritten_digit_recogniztion/README.md

 ## Additionally, here's how you can **create** and **run** a Jupyter Notebook:
 1. Open Jupyter Notebook by running jupyter notebook command in your terminal or command prompt.
-2 .Click on "New" -> click on "Folder".
+2. Click on "New" -> click on "Folder".
 3. After Creating "Folder" Click on thar "Folder"
 4. Click on "Upload" -> upload the "trained_model.p"
 5. Click on "New" -> "Python 3" to create a new Python 3 notebook.